SolaceLabs/solace-pretty-dump/README.md

  Remember to "quote" the whole argument if using the `>` wildcard as most shells treat this as a special character.

-If you want to see ***all*** messages going through the VPN, then override the 5th argument with `">, #*/>"` and this will also display any "hidden" messages such as those published directly to queues, point-to-point messages, request-reply, REST responses in gateway mode, SolCache communication messages, etc.
+If you want to see ***all*** messages going through the VPN, then override the 5th argument with `">, #*/>"` and this will also display any "hidden" messages such as those published directly to queues, point-to-point messages, request-reply, REST responses in gateway mode, SolCache communication messages, etc. (i.e. messages that start with `#P2P/`).

 ```
-Subscribed to Direct topic: '>'
+Subscribed to Direct topic: '#noexport/>'
-Subscribed to Direct topic: '#*/>'
+Subscribed to Direct topic: '#noexport/#*/>'
 ```

 **NOTE:** all subscriptions are added as *Deliver Always* (DA) so as not to interfere with any DTO / round-robin messaging.

 #### Event Mesh / DMR / MNR considerations

 If connecting to a mesh of brokers, take care that adding subscriptions could pull (lots of?) data from remote brokers.
-This is because subscriptions, by default, are automatically propagated (exported) to other brokers in the mesh.
-To ensure you only subscribe to data from the broker you connect to, prefix each subscription with `#noexport/`.
-E.g. `"#noexport/>, #noexport/#*/>"` or `"#noexport/bus_trak/>"`.
+This is because client API subscriptions, by default, are automatically propagated (exported) to other brokers in the mesh.
+To help with this, PrettyDump automatically prefixes every subscription with `#noexport/` to ensure subscriptions are not exported to other brokers, and therefore doesn't start pulling data from anywhere.

+To disable this feature, include the argument `--export` and PrettyDump will not add the `#noexport/` prefix.

 See the [Solace docs](https://docs.solace.com/Messaging/No-Export.htm) for more details.